open-ephys/gui-docs/source/Developer-Guide/Creating-a-new-plugin.rst

 Editing :code:`OpenEphysLib.cpp`
 #####################################

 Inside the "Source" folder of the plugin repository you just cloned, you'll find the :code:`OpenEphysLib.cpp` file that contains critical information about your plugin.
-Open it in your preferred text editor and make the following changes, depending on the type of plugin you're creating:
+Open it in your preferred text editor and make the following changes, depending on the type of plugin you're creating.

 **Processor** and **Visualizer** Plugins
 -------------------------------------------